 Tire chains of “reasonable proportions” are allowed to be used when required for safety because of snow, ice or other conditions tending to cause a vehicle to slide or skid.

-Winter tires are not legally required in Ontario, but the province does encourage drivers to have them.
+Snow tires are not legally required in Ontario, but the province does encourage drivers to have them.
 Insurance companies in Ontario are legally required to offer discounts to drivers that have winter tires which can provide savings of up to 5%.

 Studded tires are only allowed between October 1st and April 31st if your vehicle’s ownership address is in Northern Ontario, which includes Territorial Districts of Algoma, Cochrane, Kenora, Manitoulin, Nipissing, Parry Sound, Rainy River, Sudbury, Thunder Bay, or Temiskaming, and to out-of-province vehicles travelling in Ontario for less than a month.
 Using studded tires in Southern Ontario may result in a $110 fine.